Ayush-iitkgp/fastapi-python-service/README.md

 They offer robust querying capabilities, support for complex data relationships, and transactions to ensure data integrity.

 Also, the data is time-series, we will use the relational database with time-series support.
 Hence the choice is PostgresSQL with TimescaleDB extension.

+TimescaleDB is optimized for insertion since the update event is very rare.

+Comparison on TimescaleDB Vs Mongo for time-series data:
+1. 260% higher insertion performance
+2. 54 times Faster queries
+3. Time oriented analytics functions (such as candle sticks)
+4. Stable and tested Postgres database
+5. Use PostgresSQl for non time-series data in the same database